Trusted WordPress tutorials, when you need them most.

 Displaying Blogroll Menu in Full Site Editor (FSE)

 The full site editor (FSE) is a block-based WordPress theme editor.
-You can customize your theme using blocks, just like editing a blog post.
+It lets you customize your theme using blocks, just like editing a blog post.

 The full site editor is limited to specific themes.
 For more details, please see our article on the best WordPress full site editing themes.

 First, you will need to go to Appearance » Editor from your WordPress dashboard.
 After that, click the ‘Customize’ button to open the full site editor.
-We will be using the Twenty Twenty-Two theme for this tutorial.
+For this tutorial, we will be using the Twenty Twenty-Two theme.

 Go to full site editor

-Once you are in the full site editor, you will see the homepage of your website.
+Once you are in the full site editor, you will see your website’s homepage.

 Go ahead and click on the template details dropdown menu at the top.
 From here, select the ‘Footer’ section.